Artificial cell: Materials

 Representative types of artificial cell membranes.

 Membranes for artificial cells can be made of simple polymers, crosslinked proteins, lipid membranes or polymer-lipid complexes.
 Further, membranes can be engineered to present surface proteins such as albumin, antigens, Na/K-ATPase carriers, or pores such as ion channels.
 Commonly used materials for the production of membranes include hydrogel polymers such as alginate, cellulose and thermoplastic polymers such as hydroxyethyl methacrylate-methyl methacrylate (HEMA- MMA), polyacrylonitrile-polyvinyl chloride (PAN-PVC), as well as variations of the above-mentioned.
-The material used determines the permeability of the cell membrane, which for polymer depends on the is important in determining adequate diffusion of nutrients, waste and other critical molecules.
+The material used determines the permeability of the cell membrane, which depends on the polymer choice and is important for determining adequate diffusion of nutrients, waste and other critical molecules.
 Hydrophilic polymers have the potential to be biocompatible and can be fabricated into a variety of forms which include polymer micelles, sol-gel mixtures, physical blends and crosslinked particles and nanoparticles.
 Of special interest are stimuli-responsive polymers that respond to pH or temperature changes for the use in targeted delivery.
 These polymers may be administered in the liquid form through a macroscopic injection and solidify or gel in situ because of the difference in pH or temperature.
 Nanoparticle and liposome preparations are also routinely used for material encapsulation and delivery.
 A major advantage of liposomes is their ability to fuse to cell and organelle membranes.